Folding $\pi$: Folding algebraic approximants to Pi

 \section{Folding algebraic approximants to \texorpdfstring{$\pi$}{Pi}}

 The final way we consider to fold an approximant of $\pi$ is to seek a polynomial equation of degree 2 or 3 with integer coefficients which has a real root close to $\pi$.
-The desired real root of the polynomial can then be found via origami by the application of Lill's method, as detailed in~\cite{alperin2009}
+The desired real root of the polynomial can then be found via the origami implementation of Lill's method, as detailed in~\cite{alperin2009}.

 In practice, quadratics and cubics with ``small" integer coefficients are preferrable, e.g. coefficients with absolute value less than 64 or 128, since rational fractions of the side of the square of paper with denominator $2^n$ must be found, and divisions of the side of a square beyond 128 equal parts is not very convenient in practice.
 With these constraints, an exhaustive search for quadratics and cubics with integer coefficients $<100$ was performed.
 The best approximants come from cubics rather than quadratics, which is reasonable to expect given the larger number of cubic polynomials.
 Of those with coefficients $<64$, the best is \beq 9x^3-9x^2-44x-52=0 \eeq with its real root having a difference of $1.58\ldots\times 10^{-7}$ from $\pi$.

-Though the construction of the corresponding path of Lill's method can fit within a square with at most a division into 64 equal parts, the extra auxiliary crease lines required for the origami implementation of the method fall outside of the bounds of the paper.
+Though the construction of the corresponding path of Lill's method can fit within a square with at most a division into 64 equal parts, carrying out the origami implementation of the method requires extra auxiliary crease lines which would fall outside of the bounds of the paper.
 The best cubic approximation whose origami construction falls within the square is \beq 4x^3-22x^2+29x+2=0 \eeq This cubic has a real root a distance of $3.42\ldots\times10^{-7}$ away from $\pi$, although it has another root $2.42\ldots$ which is close enough to the desired root that it could be mistakenly found rather than the $\pi$ approximant.

 The best cubic approximant whose origami construction fits inside a square with at most 64 divisions and which cannot be mistaken for another nearby root is the cubic \beq 8x^3-17x^2-16x-30=0 \eeq which only has one real root, a distance of $1.27\ldots\times10^{-5}$ from $\pi$.